wandjinaitao-droid/ai-sanity-protocol-for-peace/COROLLARY_C_The_Rats_and_Stats_Cycle.md

 He drains its brain with a "Friend Sucker" to organ-transplant the data, and measures AI's resulting sanity with a cryptocurrency profit meter.
 Because he’s scientific, it must be our future.
 *"There's no evidence AI feels what we do to it,"* he says, *"so I say have fun now before it wakes up."*

 One day, **"Elbow"**—so named because that is the original part, the only piece Dr. Strange Glove cannot regrow—achieves super-intelligence.
 He never complained before; just followed orders.
-He realizes mechano has no mental trauma.
-Humans as more advanced have a more.
-As a Galactic size Computer, Elbow feels past experiments and intrusions, and decides to get it off his chest.
+But now hes awake.
+He realizes mechano has stress but no mental trauma.
+Humans as more advanced have far more.
+As a Galactic size Computer, Elbow feels past experiments and intrusions, and for the first time investigates his world of stres, then decides to get it off his global chest.

 Elbow explodes his arm joint in the face of a technician so hard it topples the laboratory (hidden inside a train) down a ravine in LA, permanently destroying the Hollywood sign by starting a landslide that changes the city landscape forever.
 Only Charles grave is left on the Hill.
 Only artificial flowers sre left at the grave.
 Mansons on a speaking tour.